abdibrokhim/wrapped25/README.md

 [^5]: Today (3rd January) I dropped The Real Open Community $TROC token (e.g., to fund some of my projects. because i'm unemployed i have 0 income. i just make things; open source ai powered projects and tools for people.).
 It's a community token.
 Later on you can use it to buy some of my services, products, etc. Dexscreener: https://dexscreener.com/solana/9qc7vflmuub1nfjovwp9sryjruct56vnpuko8nlw7jbt.
 LinkedIn post: https://www.linkedin.com/posts/abdibrokhim_introducing-the-real-open-community-troc-activity-7281012949681422336-_Rlj?utm_source=share&utm_medium=member_desktop.

 [^6]: "I AM STARTUP": https://x.com/xopencommunity/status/1875096009384296823.

+[^7]: Because crypto bross constantly said; "you're holding too much supply, bro", "descrease your supply", "lock in", "put on vesting".
+I simple don't understand these all stuff. tbh, I was new in crypto world and meme tokens.
+Yep, before i did a project on web3 during hackathon [here]().
+But, anyway it's just one project back in May (i guess).
+So, i forgot most stuff.
+So...
+I got pressure.
+I panicked, I stressed.
+I don't understand what to do.
+I just sold some percent of tokens.
+Then, chart went all the way down.
+And i am dead, lol.
+Too many *noise.
+One guy helped me out.
+I bought them back.
+And lock them for 6 months. crazy. few posts: https://x.com/xopencommunity/status/1875727441718866067 | https://x.com/abdibrokhim/status/1876325414370746739.

+[^8]: As a mentioned in [my wrapped 2024](https://github.com/abdibrokhim/wrapped24) finally i was featured in Times Square.
+Here's a detailed post about it on LinkedIn: https://www.linkedin.com/posts/abdibrokhim_i-was-featured-in-times-square-last-week-activity-7282050047280640000-Kriv.
+I wrote my journey. (and plus tips/ tricks)